Canvas Course Content Retention

 Is there an easier way to "browse" a course that has been downloaded/archived?

-It is possible to view the basic files in a course by uncompressing the IMSCC file.
+Is is possible to view the basic files in a course by uncompressing the IMSCC file.
 Viewing the contents of the IMSCC file, however, will not show course organization or layout of the course.
-Only a series of folders and files are viewable using this method.
-Some information can be revealed, but it's much less functional than doing a course import.

 Western retention statements